ArsalanMaqsood/klyng/docs/sections/getting-started.md

 * `npm install -g klyng` for the initial global installation
 * `npm install klyng` for the dependency installation.

-However, on UNIX systems there is a little detail that you need to consider.
+However, on Unix systems there is a little detail that you need to consider.
 On such system, npm by default installs global packages in `/usr/local/lib/node_modules`.
 This is probably going to cause security and permission problems as klyng would need to write files in its installation folder (The packed job files form remote nodes).

 To avoid these possible issues in a secure way, it's recommended that you install klyng in another location than the npm's default.
 For example, you can create the following directory `~/.npm-modules/` and add the following line in your `~/.profile` file: